markitus18/Memory_Pool/README.md

 **--- EXPLANATION OF THE PROGRAM ---**

-The program will test my approach to the memory pool against malloc in different situations and display a speed comparison.
+The will test my approach to the memory pool against malloc in different situations and display a speed comparison.
 Several tests will be run by default, trying to test the pool in different situations in order to evaluate its potential.
 The main tests run by default are the following:

     - <ins>Speed Test</ins>: It will allocate memory from the pool until it is (almost) full.
 This test will be run 4 times, testing big and small memory allocations, and releasing or not the memory after each allocation (mallocs happens to get speed up when freeing the memory right after allocation).

     - <ins>Random Allocation Test</ins>: Before starting any measurement, the test will allocate a variable percentage of the pool.
 		  Once this is done, it will start firing random allocations and deallocations at random places of the pool.
 	          This test will be run 4 times, testing big and small memory allocations, and different initial pool states.